Donald Attig: Early life and career

-Attig established three world-class benchmark records in the adventure, endurance, and challenge categories.
-In the late 1960s, he developed a system for the assembly-line production of panelized, all-molded homes.
+In the late 1960s, Attig developed an assembly-line manufacturing system for panelized, all-molded residential homes.

 Boat design and early sailing

-In 1968, Attig became the first to build a three-masted, Irish-flagged sailboat from the keel up in the United States.
-For ten years, he and his family lived aboard and voyaged in the schooner, covering more than 5,000 miles on rivers and inland waterways before taking it to sea.
-During that period, he refined seamanship skills later applied to his benchmark record efforts.
-He sailed with his wife and newborn son to Ireland in 1977, among other passages.
+In 1968, Attig became the first person in the United States to build a three-masted, Irish-flagged sailboat from the keel up.
+For ten years, he and his family lived aboard and voyaged on the schooner, covering more than 5,000 miles on rivers and inland waterways before taking it to sea.
+During that period, he developed the seamanship skills that he later applied in his record-setting sailing endeavours.
+In 1977, he sailed with his wife and newborn son to Ireland, among other passages.
 Two of his five children, Omar Brendan and John Paul, were born aboard the vessel.
-For years, Attig and his son Omar offered free sailing excursions on the schooner for at‑risk youth from Northern Ireland.
-After Omar’s death in a car crash, Attig donated the boat to the VEC Youthreach programme.
+For years, Attig and his son Omar offered free sailing excursions on the schooner to at‑risk youth from Northern Ireland.
+After Omar's death in a car crash, Attig donated the boat to the VEC Youthreach program.